nicolehao34/nicolehao34.github.io/_posts/2025-05-09-future_of_innovation.md

 # The Shift to Applied Innovation

-**Hot take #2: We might be reaching the limits of traditional theoretical science.**
+**Hot take #2: We might be approaching the limits of traditional theoretical science.**

-A 2021 analysis in *Nature* found that scientific papers and patents are becoming increasingly incremental rather than revolutionary ([Park et al., 2023](https://doi.org/10.1038/s41586-023-06106-4)).
+A 2023 analysis in *Nature* found that scientific papers and patents are becoming increasingly incremental rather than revolutionary ([Park et al., 2023](https://www.nature.com/articles/s41586-022-05543-x)).

 The low-hanging fruit of 20th-century science (semiconductors, antibiotics, nuclear energy) has been picked.
-As a result, harder, niche problems that require industry collaboration are left behind.
+As a result, harder, niche problems that require more industry collaboration are left behind.

 There just aren’t many paradigm-shifting breakthroughs left that can radically transform manufacturing or other industries.
 The real innovation today is happening on the ground—solving hard, practical engineering problems.
 And that’s where startup teams and industry engineers, who are in the "trenches", have a major advantage over academics.
 Companies like Apple, NVIDIA, and Moderna now invest more in R&D than many governments.
 In 2023, Amazon spent **$73 billion** on R&D—more than France’s entire public research budget ([Statista, 2023](https://statista.com); [OECD, 2023](https://oecd.org)).
 Many transformative technologies, like OpenAI’s GPT models and Tesla’s autonomous driving systems, were developed in industry.
 A 2022 Stanford study found that **80% of AI breakthroughs** originate in corporate labs ([Zhang et al., 2022](https://aiindex.stanford.edu)).
 Meanwhile, university research struggles with funding gaps and slow tech transfer processes ([Britt, 2023](https://sciencebusiness.net)).